Preparing for your placement

 This web page has been set up to help you with what to consider when recruiting your student/s for next year.

 You may wish to make contact with your local university to see if they have a list of trainee pharmacists who are looking for a placement.
+You can also register with the NPA, who liaise with Universities, and can add your vacancy.

 Here is our quick guide to hiring trainee pharmacists; we hope this will provide you with some inspiration if you’re looking to hire.